carsonhan01/Swire-Project/README.md

 3. Enhanced production planning and capacity utilization.
 4. Estimated cost savings of $X million annually.

  The information found in this repository are my code and work for EDA (exploratory data analysis) and modeling.
+My code was writtin in R and then translated into Python for the group portions of the project.
 Additional detials about my team's work and presentation can be found at the link below. https://github.com/NickSarka2000/MSBA-Capstone-Fall-2024